Burhan-Q/burhans-brain-droppings/docs/blog/posts/vibes.md

 ![Post by Andrej Karpathy](https://github.com/user-attachments/assets/20ee3172-d742-4820-8a78-271fa1af9da4)

-??? note "Full post text"
+??? note "Full text of Andrej Karpathy's post"

     > There's a new kind of coding I call "vibe coding", where you fully give in to
     > the vibes, embrace exponentials, and forget that the code even exists.
 It's